PengfeiHePower/PengfeiHePower.github.io/_news/announcement_24.md

 ---

 Two papers(
-**Towards Understanding Jailbreak Attacks in LLMs: A Representation Space Analysis; On the generalization of training-based chatgpt detection methods**) accepted to *
+**Towards Understanding Jailbreak Attacks in LLMs: A Representation Space Analysis; On the generalization of training-based chatgpt detection methods**) accepted to EMNLP 2024!